alhajee/ckan/doc/extensions/adding-custom-fields.rst

    ~ckan.plugins.interfaces.IDatasetForm.is_fallback
    ~ckan.plugins.interfaces.IDatasetForm.package_types

-CKAN allows you to have multiple IDatasetForm plugins, each handling different dataset types.
-So you could customize the CKAN web front end, for different types of datasets.
+FMLD allows you to have multiple IDatasetForm plugins, each handling different dataset types.
+So you could customize the FMLD web front end, for different types of datasets.
 In this tutorial we will be defining our plugin as the fallback plugin.
 This plugin is used if no other IDatasetForm plugin is found that handles that dataset type.

-The IDatasetForm also has other additional functions that allow you to provide a custom template to be rendered for the CKAN frontend, but we will not be using them for this tutorial.
+The IDatasetForm also has other additional functions that allow you to provide a custom template to be rendered for the FMLD frontend, but we will not be using them for this tutorial.

 Adding custom fields to datasets